oVirt/ovirt-site/source/develop/release-management/features/network/networkfilterparameters.html.md

 New entities and changes in existing entities.

+The top-level network filter is [associated to the vNIC profile][2].
+For this reason it appears likely that the parameters for this filters, e.g. allowed networking protocols in a network, are associated to the vNIC profile, too.
+But the use case described in the [bug report][4] gives the VM's IP addresses as an example for parameters.
+These parameters are associated of a concrete network interface of the VM's instance.
+So there is a need for parameters on two places.

+In a first step, the parameters are implemented for VM's network interfaces, because it addresses the given use case in the [bug report][4].
+Furthermore the possibility to set parameters on VM's network interfaces, addresses the vNIC profile scenarios, too.
+The drawback of this approach is that in this scenarios more configuration needed, than it would be of the vNIC profiles could manage the filter parameters.

 ### CRUD

 Describe the create/read/update/delete operations on the entities, and what each operation should do.